Traditional Community Agriculture Restoration

 In our outlined work in this area we proposed to:

-1. Increase our stock of endangered traditional seed.
-Be the keeper and supplier of these seeds for our community.
-Ensure that community outreach and education efforts would increase as our seed inventory increased.
+1. Increase our stock of endangered traditional seed, that we be the keeper and supplier of these seeds for our community.
+This would ensure that community outreach and education efforts would increase as our seed inventory increased.

-During the months of July - September, the White Earth Land Recovery Project once again hosted the WE Fresh Produce stand at the WE Clinic.
+During the months of July - September, the White Earth Land Recovery Project once again hosted the WE Fresh Produce stand at the old Native Harvest production facility, now the Minwanjige Café, by the Strawberry Lake Store.
 Community members were able to purchase fresh, organically grown vegetables grown by at the WELRP farm.
-As well, Margaret and interns delivered five different times these fresh vegetables to Mino-Miijim participants throughout the growing season.
-Along with this, the WELRP Sustainable Communities staff once again built four (4) greenhouses, for distribution to various community gardeners who are interested in getting a head start on their spring planting.
+As well, Margaret and various volunteers once again fresh vegetables to Mino-Miijim participants throughout the growing season.
+Along with this, the WELRP Sustainable Communities staff once again built four (2) greenhouses, for distribution to various community gardeners, in particular, tribal schools, who are interested in getting a head start on their spring planting.

 Greenhouses: since building greenhouses for community members, we have found that they become hothouses during the summer months.
 For 2005, we planned to implement weatherization for the greenhouses for better results.
 Our greenhouses actually became hot houses with the single-layer plastic shell unable to provide a thermal barrier.
 The result; when the sun is out, the houses quickly heated up to an excess of 90 degree even with the doors open and when the sun went down, the heat quickly escaped.
 Because of these thermal swings, greenhouse caretakers had the unfortunate experience of “cooking” their vegetable plants before they were able to produce any vegetables.
 Since we believed that these small greenhouses would assist gardeners in extending their growing season we realized that temperature control and regulation was necessary.
 We needed to convert our hothouses to actual greenhouses.